Monckhouse History, Family Crest & Coats of Arms

 Early History of the Monckhouse family

 This web page shows only a small excerpt of our Monckhouse research.
-Another 159 words (11 lines of text) covering the years 129 and 1290 are included under the topic Early Monckhouse History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the years 129 and 1290 are included under the topic Early Monckhouse History in all our PDF Extended History products and printed products wherever possible.

 Monckhouse Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Monckhouse were recorded, including Monkhouse, Monckhouse, Monkhowse and others.

 Early Notables of the Monckhouse family (pre 1700)

 More information is included under the topic Early Monckhouse Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Monckhouse family to Ireland
+Migration of the Monckhouse family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Monckhouse arrived in North America very early: Jane Monkhouse, who arrived in Virginia in 1765; Wm.
 Monkhouse, who came to Philadelphia in 1805; and James Monkhouse, who came to San Francisco in 1851..